 - Lie #3: You cover looks great.

 Gosh, this is a tough one.
+Fake it till you make it is not possible with a losing book cover.
 Everything about cover art is subjective, but as a designer, I’m going to tell you – some book covers are NOT going to sell that many books.
 And look terrible.

 You get the idea?
 Use a cover designer.
 Those that are properly trained and educated in the field of graphic design that have a history of sales and happy clients (and who spend an equal amount of time on the backside of the cover) are going to create a fantastic-looking cover.
 Having a bad cover is expensive, only in the sense that you’re going to wind up paying for a re-do, and you could have had all those sales from the get-go had you made the proper investment.
 It’s a missed opportunity.